 - 400g tin giant white or butter beans, drained

-2. Get a lidded, oven-proof casserole dish over high heat.
-Add your bacon lardons.
-Sizzle over medium-high heat till starting to crisp up.
+2. Warm a lidded, oven-proof casserole dish over a high heat.
+Add the bacon lardons.
+Sizzle over a medium-high heat till starting to crisp up.

-3. Add the lamb to the pot along with a hit of pepper.
-Splash a gloss of oil in, if needed.
-Cook till it’s started to colour up.
-Swirl in your diced root veg and onions.
+3. Add the lamb to the pot along with a crack of pepper.
+Add a little oil if needed.
+Cook till the lamb has started to colour up.
+Add the diced root veg and onions.
 Let them soften and colour up.

-4. Fold the garlic and brown sugar in.
+4. Fold in the garlic and brown sugar.
 As the sugar dissolves, it’ll create a sticky, golden glaze over everything.
-Once there’s really nice colour happening, swirl in the tomato puree.
-Cook for a mo, reducing it down further.
+Once there’s really nice colour happening, swirl in the tomato purée.
+Cook for a min to reduce a little more.

 5. Tip in the tinned tomatoes.
 Once thickened a bit, slowly add the ale, allowing it to warm through and cook into the dish with each trickle.

-6. Immerse your beans into the pot.
-Lid on.
-Pop in the oven.
-Cook 2 ½ hours, or until the lamb is meltingly tender.
-Check every 30 mins or so, giving it a stir and swirling in trickles of water, as needed.
+6. Add the beans to the pot.
+Cover with a lid and pop into the oven.
+Cook 2½ hours, or until the lamb is meltingly tender.
+Check every 30 mins or so, giving it a stir and adding a little water, as needed.